lukepighetti/dart-performance-tests/README.md

 This repo tests the performance of Dart in the browser with vanilla JavaScript as a control.
+Results are printed to browser console.

 ## Dart

 ```
 pub get
-pub activate webdev
+pub global activate webdev
 webdev serve --release
 ```